ranvis/robots-txt-processor/README.md

 - `'maxNameLength' => 200,`

   Maximum number of characters for the `User-agent` value.
-  Any user-agent name longer than this is truncated.
+  Any user-agent names longer than this is truncated.

 - `'maxValueLength' => 2000,`

   Maximum number of characters for the directive value.
-  Any values longer than this will be changed to `-ignored-` directive with the value as an original value length.
+  Any values longer than this will be changed to `-ignored-` directive with a value containing the original value length.

 - `'userAgentRegEx' => '/^User-?agent$/i',`